datatribe-collective-oy/gdd-app/docs/api-documentation.md

 ### Diagnostic Endpoints (`/`)

-These endpoints are primarily for checking the API's status, and simulation of testing error responses.
+As for now these endpoints are primarily for checking the API's status, and simulation of testing error responses.

 #### Root Endpoint